 What is child custody?

-Child custody is a legal term referring to the living arrangements of a child.
+Child custody is a legal term referring to the living and parenting arrangements of a child.
 The child may or may not have any contact or spend time with the other parent depending on the circumstances.
 In Australia, the Court will not make a child custody order.
 Instead, it will make a ‘live with’ order and it will also consider if the parents should have equal ‘shared’ parental responsibility or ‘sole’ parental responsibility.

 What is equal shared parental responsibility?

 Parental Responsibility refers to the major long-term decisions relating to a child.
 For example what school they attend and what medical care they receive.
 The Court will start with the presumption that the parents should have Equal Shared Parental Responsibility.
 In some instances, an order can be made for Sole Parental Responsibility.

 Is equal time always appropriate?

 Equal time is not always in the best interest of the child.
 Example of what should be considered is the age of the child, the needs of the child and any risk that the child may be exposed to.